Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Unlike other printers, the Canon SELPHY CP1300 uses dye-sublimation technology to print instead of inkjet ink.
 This is a process of transferring color from polyester ribbons with the application of heat.
 The dye sublimation printing with this printer creates smooth-looking photos and long-lasting prints.

 WHY WE LIKE IT: This Canon takes home printing to the next level with six ink cartridges and two different feeding trays.
 A plethora of other features make this a powerful art printer.

 The versatile Canon Pixma TS8320 printer is great for everyday use while excelling at color printing on various media.
 Whether you’re printing photos or graphic design work, the six-tank toner cartridge system produces detailed and vibrant color depth.
 Front and rear feeding options give you flexibility with the type and size of paper you use.

 This model has convenient smart features, like voice-activated printing and an output tray that will automatically expand to catch your prints if you wirelessly print something from another room.
 Its sleek look and availability in three different colors are a bonus for those who appreciate aesthetics.

 Award: FASTEST SPEED

 Finding the best printer for art prints is all about color quality and resolution.
-When it comes to color quality, most of the top options utilize at least four ink cartridges, as that is crucial in achieving a wide color range and detail in prints.
+When it comes to color quality, most top options utilize at least four ink cartridges, which is crucial in achieving a wide color range and detail in prints.
 In terms of resolution, only models that print at a minimum of 4800 x 2400 dpi resolution made the cut, with the exception of one laser printer to accommodate volume jobs.